Bongal Kheda: Attacks

 A Bengali Hindu refugee child being taken aboard a lorry at Alipurduar.

 The attacks on the Bengali Hindus started in June 1960.
 It first started at the Cotton College in Guwahati and then spread to the rest of the state.
 Assamese mob attacked Bengali Hindu settlements in the Brahmaputra Valley.
 There were reports of stone-throwing by Assamese in a Bengali neighbourhood called Das Colony in Maligaon area.
 A petrol pump on the main road between Maligaon and Guwahati, the largest city in Assam, was set on fire.
 The Assamese people felt that the fewer Bengalis within their territory, the better.
 The 1979 agitation witnessed frequent curfews and strikes called by the All Assam Students Union (AASU) and other organisations belonging to the local community.
-At least two young Bengali men in Maligaon were murdered.
+At least twenty young Bengali men in Maligaon were murdered.
 One incident that happened where a young Assamese man, a school dropout in his early 20s, who used to reside in Maligaon locality.
 He stabbed his own childhood Bengali friend, who had just joined the Indian Air Force, to death in the middle of the street.
 Violence took place in 25 villages of Goreswar in Kamrup district.
 A one-man enquiry commission was set up under Justice Gopal Mehrotra.
-According to the report nine Bengali were killed and more than one hundred were injured.
-There was at least one incident of attack on women.
+According to the report at least 150 Bengalis were killed and more than three thousand were severely injured.
+There were several incidents of attacks on women.
 4,019 huts and 58 houses belonging to the Bengalis were vandalised and destroyed.
 The District Magistrate of Guwahati who happened to be a Bengali Hindu was attacked by a mob of around 100 people inside his residence and stabbed.
 The Deputy Inspector General of Police, also a Bengali Hindu was also stabbed.
 The Bengali students of Guwahati University, Dibrugarh Medical College and Assam Medical College were forcibly expelled from the institutions.
 In Dibrugarh, the Bengali Hindus were attacked in the mixed localities.
 Bengali Hindu houses were looted, burnt and the occupants were beaten up, knifed and driven out.
 On 31 August 2019, the names of more than 13 lakh Bengalis were removed from the final list of N. R. C. based on 1971.
-In this situation, the Bengalis all over India, including Assam, is living with anxiety today.